dev-dtn1712/ribbon-interview-vue/README.md

 * Merge the pull requests into your repo so the repo can be run and tested.

 ## What not to do
-* Open a pull request to the main repo
+* Open a pull request to this repo